GiancarlosIO/slider-nexus/README.md

 _The most successful dev work smart, not hard._

-The project is still under development 👁️
+The project is still under development. 👁️

 ## Usage